Make and Customize Your Own Icons for Windows XP

-Krasnoyarsk-10, Russia-- (ReleaseWire) -- 02/05/2007 --Aha-Soft, a leading developer of world-class graphic software, has announced the release of its latest icon editing tool IconXP 3.15.
+Krasnoyarsk, Russia -- (ReleaseWire) -- 05/15/2007 -- Aha-Soft, a leading developer of world-class graphic software, has announced the release of its latest icon editing tool IconXP 3.16.
 The first version of this software released in autumn of 2001, was the first ever icon editor to support the 32-bit icon format introduced in Windows XP.
-With the release of version 3.15 IconXP continues to stay on the cutting edge of the icon editing technology and makes a giant leap forward both in terms of usability and functionality.
+With the release of version 3.16 IconXP continues to stay on the cutting edge of the icon editing technology and makes a giant leap forward both in terms of usability and functionality.

 The IconXP editor may be used to create icons from scratch, or simply import multiple standard image files (BMP, JPEG, GIF, PNG, etc.) and tweak or convert them to the appropriate format.
 It also lets you choose the size of your new icon, the color depth, and the effects that you want your icon to have - all with a click of a button.
 You can easily create and modify XP and Vista icons with drop shadow, smooth, rotate, grayscale, colorize, and roll and mirror effects to create that fun, dynamic, and modern look.
 At the same time, you can paint images with gradient and chess fills for dimension and a rich outlook.
 You can save the icon images to disk, or export them to a variety of image formats (.ico, .bmp, .jpeg, .png, .gif, .wbmp, .xpm, .xbm, .cur and .rc and Adobe Photoshop format).